uxmal/reko/src/UserInterfaces/Electron/README.md

 ## Development notes
 Run `dev.sh` to edit files on the fly without having to rebuild every time

+dev.sh will:

+- Invoke `tsc --watch` to monitor changes in `src/`
+- Invoke `app/dev.js`, a wrapper around `webpack --watch` to monitor changes in `app/`. `electron` is automatically started after the first run.

 To refresh the page (and see changes) press `CTRL-SHIFT-I` while focused on the electron window to open the dev tools, then click on the development tools to gain focus and press `F5`

 Note that if you edit webpack.config.js you'll need to restart `dev.sh`